Skip to content

 • The package is self-contained: the bundled venv under /usr/lib/quadletman/venv/ is the sole runtime dependency for Python code.

+The CI release workflow builds packages for x86_64 and ARM64 (aarch64) on every release.
 If you need to support a different CPU architecture, build the package on (or cross-compile for) that architecture.
 A separate .deb or .rpm is produced per arch; this is standard practice for compiled packages.

 Building packages